-In the opinion of management, the ultimate liability, if any, arising from such pending or threatened litigation is not expected to have a material effect on our result of operations, liquidity, or financial position.
+In the opinion of management, the ultimate liability, if any, arising from such pending or threatened litigation, individually or in aggregate, is not expected to have a material effect on our result of operations, liquidity, or financial position.

 Item 4.
 Mine Safety Disclosures